BrainbaseHQ/brainbase-terminal-template/README.md

-# Brainbase Terminal
+# Brainbase Terminal Template

+This assignment requires you to create the Brainbase Terminal internal AI worker.

+## Introduction

+When coding, it's common to hit on a task that needs to get done repeatedly on multiple files.
+This could be refactoring, commenting, etc. Since these are local files, ChatGPT can't help us here.

-Brainbase Terminal is an internal AI worker for Brainbase that helps with running repetitive actions on local files.
+Your first task at Brainbase is to follow our motto and *make yourself useless* by making an AI worker that can run in your terminal and run your commands on your local files.

-## Installing Brainbase Terminal
+## Installing the template

 ### Prerequisites